JoseDanielCM/PROYECTO-FILTRO_CARVAJALJOSE_MONTANEZDANIEL-/Readme.md

 * [Visual_Studio_Code]
 ## installation
 ***
-Para seguir un orden de continuidad adecuado aunque no es necesario, se debería abrir primero el archivo html llamado *index.html* puede ser con la extension de *visual studio code* o ejecutando el archivo html
+To follow a proper continuity order although not necessary, you should first open the html file called *index.html* either with the *Live Server* extension of *visual studio code* or by running the *.html file.*

 ## bugs
 ***
-Its a feature not a bug, but since it is a page intended for mobile, if you want to view the page correctly and not the message to test on mobile, you can open it in a computer browser but placing the mobile mode in the inspect section
+Its a feature not a bug, but since it is a page intended for mobile, if you want to view the page correctly and not the message to test on mobile, you can open it in a computer browser, but setting the mobile mode in the inspect section